 You May Have Difficulty Finding Employment After a Terroristic Threats Conviction

-How bad is a terroristic threat charge.
+How bad is a terroristic threat charge?
 Unfortunately, a conviction for terroristic threats may make it difficult for you to find employment.
 It could also make passing a background check, receiving professional licensing or certification, traveling abroad, or lawfully possessing a firearm difficult.

-Many employers will avoid hiring someone with a terroristic threat record.
+Many employers will avoid hiring someone with a terrorist threat record.
 Their primary concern is the potential company liability if the behavior is repeated.
 This is a significant factor that may negatively influence the hiring decision.

 Others may question whether the offense indicates that you have an unresolved psychological issue.

-Terroristic Threats Attorney
+Juvenile Terroristic Threats

-Have the police filed a charge of terroristic threats.
+Have the police filed a charge of terroristic threats?
 I have defended people in over 300 terroristic threats cases in Bucks County, Montgomery County, Delaware County, Chester County, Philadelphia County, and the surrounding Pennsylvania Counties.

 Contact me at (215) 752-5282 for a free initial consultation, or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.